Message from Dean Daniel J. Pack

 Our faculty and staff work with the common vision of making a pre-eminent college of engineering and computer science in the region, the state, the nation, and beyond.
 The mission of the college is in threefold: (1) produce tomorrow’s technological workforce; (2) discover new knowledge in engineering, technology, and computer science; and (3) engage communities through service and scholarship.

-The college is made of five departments: Department of Electrical Engineering, Department of Mechanical Engineering, Department of Civil, Chemical, and General Engineering, Department of Engineering Management and Technology, and Department of Computer Science and Engineering.
+The college is made of five departments: Department of Electrical Engineering, Department of Mechanical Engineering, Department of Civil and Chemical Engineering, Department of Engineering Management and Technology, and Department of Computer Science and Engineering.
 The faculty of the college continues to enhance the learning experience of our students using both conventional and innovative new methods, including our online courses being rated highly by US News and World Report.
 The faculty of the college is also actively involved in research activities in areas of urban science (smart cities), energy and networked systems, data analytics, infrastructure engineering, information security, quality control, robotics, fluid dynamics, and automotive systems, to just a name a few.

 Our students are active in a variety of classroom, laboratory, community, and extracurricular activities.
 They annually participate in national student contests such as the steel bridge competition, the concrete canoe competition, the Institute of Electrical and Electronics Engineers robotics competition, the SAE Collegiate Design contest, the chemical car competition, and others.
 They serve our communities through joint activities and projects with organizations such as Engineers Without Borders, Habitat Humanity, Erlanger Health System and Hamilton County Department of Education.
 Our students are also heavily involved in the STEM (Science, Technology, Engineering, and Math) education of the region through sponsoring LEGO© robotics competition, ACT preparation workshops, science fairs and mathematics competitions.

 If you are potential students or parents of those considering to join us, you should also be aware that our faculty pride in building close mentor-mentee relationships with our students in small size classes with attention given to individual student success.
 We also are proud that all our students learn through hands-on, application oriented education, making the demand of our graduates extremely high.